qut-dmrc/encrypt_all_the_things/presentation.md

 * demo first on our own account.
 * explain about use of coloured stickynotes - put up red one if you need help, green one if you have finished activity.
 * now go ahead and check your email
-* FIXME: What heading level should this have?

 ----